MicrosoftDocs/power-automate-docs/articles/teams/use-flows-power-apps-app.md

 ---
-title: Use flows from within the Power Apps app in Teams | Microsoft Docs
+title: Use flows from with the Power Apps app in Teams | Microsoft Docs
 description: Use flows from within the Power Apps app in Teams.
 services: ''
 suite: flow